-(8) A Ground Handling Service Provider Security Programme shall be reviewed and updated as often as need arises or at least once every year.
+(8) A Ground Handling Service Provider Security Programme shall be reviewed and updated as often as need arises or at least once every two years.

-Responsibilities of aviation security service providers.
-51. (1) A person shall not operate an enterprise or an organization whose purpose is the provision of aviation security service at an airport within Kenya without a written Aviation Security Service Provider Programme approved by the Authority and a certificate issued by the Authority.
+51.(1) A person shall not operate an enterprise or an organization whose purpose is the provision of aviation security service at an airport within Kenya without a written Aviation Security Service Provider Programme approved by the Authority and a certificate issued by the Authority.

-(2) An Aviation Security Service Provider shall develop a written security programme that implements the relevant provisions of the National Civil Aviation Security Programme, and/or client's security programme.
+(2) An Aviation Security Service Provider shall develop a written security programme that implements the relevant provisions of the National Civil Aviation Security Programme, or client's security programme.

-(3) A Security programme for an aviation security service provider shall include, at a minimum-
+(3) A Security \cdot programme for an aviation security service provider shall include, at a minimum-